• Skip to primary navigation

 • Almond Flour: I use Bob’s Red Mill Super Fine Almond Flour.
 It adds nutty flavor and a tender texture to these cookies.
 And, by the way, it’s gluten free!

 • Old Fashioned Rolled Oats (gluten free if needed): Bob’s Red Mill Organic Old Fashioned Rolled Oats – my choice an earthy flavor, pure and delicious.
-For healthy gluten free oatmeal cookies, choose Bob’s gluten free rolled oats and almond flour.
+For gluten free oatmeal cookies, choose Bob’s gluten free rolled oats and almond flour.

 • First, let the raisins soak in hot water to plump em’ up!